starnowski/posmulten/configuration-parent/configuration-yaml-interpreter/README.md

 For more information please check [setting the property name that stores tenant identifier value](https://github.com/starnowski/posmulten#setting-the-property-name-that-stores-tenant-identifier-value).

 ### get_current_tenant_id_function_name
-Name of function that returns the current tenant identifier.
+Name of the function that returns the current tenant identifier.
 For example, for the below entries:

 ```yaml